-Ensure that each stakeholder has a clearly defined role in the program.
-If there is ambiguity about responsibilities, the process could break down or result in unproductive turf battles.
+Ensure each stakeholder has a clearly defined role in the program.
+If there is ambiguity about responsibilities, the process could break down or result in unproductive confusion over role requirements.
 Investigation plans and protocols as well as a triage process will need to be in place for all types of reports that may be received.